atiwari3882/Medical/README.md

   * Courspress Pro v1000.2.2.9 (original 1.2.2.9)
   * Pie register v2000.0.14 (original 2.0.14)
   * qTranslate-X v3000.4.6.4(Original 3.4.6.4)
-  * **NOTE-** IF anyone want to update "qTranslate-X" to newer version then they have to follow small step so that user environment locale will not affect
+  * **Important note-** IF anyone want to update "qTranslate-X" to newer version then they have to follow small step so that user environment locale will not affect
                 Which is 3 line codes need to put in file **qtranslate_core.php:64**
     <pre>
        <?php